I recently finished watching Bodies on Netflix and the concept of free will

 comes up a fair bit given that the show involves a predestination

-the result of physics and biology.
-Humans choices, in other words, are
+physics and biology.
+Human choices, in other words, are predetermined, and

 The character in question is acting as a mouthpiece for the notion of